 Salt-Upon-Wounds from the Honest Hearts add-on for New Vegas can also be talked down, but only in one of the two ending quests.
 Otherwise, he is unceremoniously executed or runs away on his own.

 A variation occurs in the Hordes of the Underdark expansion for Neverwinter Nights.
 If you managed to get Mephisto's true name right before the final battle with him at the end of the game, you can use it to stop the fight before it even begins.
 This only works if you have his name, and with it you can do different things based on your Character Alignment and conversation options you choose, such as: order him to drop dead, order him to return to Hell, or even order him to give you command of Hell and become your either you partner or lackey.
 Your choices have major effects on the epilogue.

-In Neverwinter Nights 2 you can convince a demon (or devil, I cannot quite recall) that merely by talking to you, it has failed to knock down a door, and has failed its master.
+In Neverwinter Nights 2 you can convince a demon that merely by talking to you, it has failed in its assigned task to knock down a door, and has failed its master.
 Since failing its master is punished by death, it promptly keels over.